-The following principles underpin our commitment to child safety at Holy Rosary School:
+The following principles underpin our commitment to child safety and wellbeing at Holy Rosary School:

-- All students deserve, as a fundamental right, safety and protection from all forms of abuse and neglect. - Our school works in partnership with families and the community to ensure that they are engaged in decision-making processes, particularly those that have an impact on child safety and protection. - All students have the right to a thorough and systematic education in all aspects of personal safety, in partnership with their parents/carers. - All adults in our school, including teaching and non-teaching staff, clergy, volunteers and contractors, have a responsibility to care for children and young people, to positively promote their wellbeing and to protect them from any kind of harm or abuse. - The policies, guidelines and codes of conduct for the care, wellbeing and protection of students are based on honest, respectful and trusting relationships between adults and children and young people. - Policies and practices demonstrate compliance with legislative requirements and cooperation with the Church, governments, the police and human services agencies. - All persons involved in situations where harm is suspected or disclosed must be treated with sensitivity, dignity and respect. - Staff, clergy, volunteers, contractors, parents and students should feel free to raise concerns about child safety, knowing these will be taken seriously by school leadership. - Appropriate confidentiality will be maintained, with information being provided to those who have a right or a need to be informed, either legally or pastorally.
+- All students deserve, as a fundamental right, safety and protection from all forms of abuse and neglect. - Our school works in partnership with families and the community to ensure that they are engaged in decision-making processes, particularly those that have an impact on child safety and wellbeing and protection. - All students have the right to a thorough and systematic education in all aspects of personal safety, in partnership with their parents/guardians/carers. - All adults in our school, including teaching and non-teaching staff, clergy, volunteers and contractors, have a responsibility to care for children and young people, to positively promote their wellbeing, to identify and mitigate risks related to child safety and wellbeing in the school environment and to protect them from any kind of harm or abuse. - The policies, guidelines and codes of conduct for the care, wellbeing and protection of students are based on honest, respectful and trusting relationships between adults and children and young people. - Policies and practices demonstrate compliance with legislative requirements and cooperation with the Church, governments, the police and human services agencies. - All persons involved in situations where harm is suspected or disclosed must be treated with sensitivity, dignity and respect. - All members of the school community (including students and their families) are kept informed of child safety and wellbeing matters (where appropriate) and are involved in promoting child safety and wellbeing. - Staff, clergy, volunteers, contractors, parents and students should feel free to raise concerns about child safety and wellbeing, knowing these will be taken seriously by school leadership. - Appropriate confidentiality will be maintained, with information being provided to those who have a right or a need to be informed, either legally (including under legislated information sharing schemes being Child Information Sharing Scheme (CISS) or Family Violence Information Sharing Scheme (FVISS)) or pastorally.